adrenth/redirect/README.md

 ## Version 3.0

-As of version 3.0 the plugin will only support PHP7+ and it will be a paid plugin.
-Current version 2.0 will be maintained until version 3.0 arrives.
+As of version 3.0 the plugin will be a paid plugin.

 Upcoming 3.0 features:
 * Extended redirect statistics